War of the Pacific: Lynch's Expedition

-On February 24, 1880, approximately 11,000 men in 19 ships, protected by Blanco Encalada, Toro, and Magallanes and two torpedo boats, sailed from Pisagua.
-Two days later, on February 26, the Chileans arrived off Punta Coles, near Pacocha, Ilo.
+On 24 February 1880, approximately 11,000 men in 19 ships, protected by Blanco Encalada, Toro, and Magallanes and two torpedo boats, sailed from Pisagua.
+Two days later, on 26 February, the Chileans arrived off Punta Coles, near Pacocha, Ilo.
 The landing took several days to conclude but faced no resistance.
 The Peruvian commander, Lizardo Montero, refused to try to drive the Chileans from the beachhead, as the Chileans had expected.
-On March 22, 3,642 Chilean troops defeated 1,300 Peruvian troops in the Battle of Los Ángeles, cutting any direct Peruvian supply from Lima to Arica or Tacna (supply was possible only through the long way, via Bolivia).
+On 22 March, 3,642 Chilean troops defeated 1,300 Peruvian troops in the Battle of Los Ángeles, cutting any direct Peruvian supply from Lima to Arica or Tacna (supply was possible only through the long way, via Bolivia).
 After the Battle of Los Ángeles, only three allied positions remained in southern Peru: General Leyva's 2nd Army at Arequipa (including some survivors from Los Ángeles), Bolognesi's 7th and 8th Divisions at Arica, and at Tacna the 1st Army.
 These forces were under Campero's direct command.
 However, the numbers proved meaningless, as the Peruvians were unable to concentrate troops or even to move from their garrisons.
-After crossing 40 mi of desert, on May 26 the Chilean army (14,147 men) destroyed the allied army of 5,150 Bolivians and 8,500 Peruvians in the Battle of Tacna.
+After crossing 40 mi of desert, on 26 May the Chilean army (14,147 men) destroyed the allied army of 5,150 Bolivians and 8,500 Peruvians in the Battle of Tacna.
 The need for a port near the army to supply and reinforce the troops and to evacuate the wounded compelled the Chilean command to concentrate on the remaining Peruvian stronghold of Arica.
-On June 7, after the Battle of Arica, the last Peruvian bastion in the Tacna Department fell.
+On 7 June, after the Battle of Arica, the last Peruvian bastion in the Tacna Department fell.
 After the campaign of Tacna and Arica, the Peruvian and Bolivian regular armies largely ceased to exist, and Bolivia effectively left the war.

 Lackawanna Conference

-On October 22, 1880, delegates of Peru, Chile, and Bolivia held a 5-day conference aboard the USS Lackawanna in Arica.
+On 22 October 1880, delegates of Peru, Chile, and Bolivia held a 5-day conference aboard the USS Lackawanna in Arica.
 The meeting had been arranged by the United States Ministers Plenipotentiary in the belligerent countries.
 The Lackawanna Conference, also called the Arica Conference, attempted to develop a peace settlement.

-Chile demanded Peruvian Tarapacá Province and the Bolivian Atacama, an indemnity of 20,000,000 gold pesos, the restoration of property taken from Chilean citizens, the return of the Rimac, the abrogation of the treaty between Peru and Bolivia, and a formal commitment by not to mount artillery batteries in Arica's harbor.
+Chile demanded Peruvian Tarapacá Province and the Bolivian Atacama, an indemnity of 20,000,000 gold pesos, the restoration of property taken from Chilean citizens, the return of the Rimac, the abrogation of the treaty between Peru and Bolivia, and a formal commitment not to mount artillery batteries in Arica's harbor.
 Arica, as a settlement, was to be limited to commercial use.
 Chile planned to retain the territories of Moquegua, Tacna, and Arica until all peace treaty conditions were satisfied.
 Although willing to accept the negotiated settlement, Peru and Bolivia insisted for Chile to withdraw its forces from all occupied lands as a precondition for discussing peace.
 Having captured the territory at great expense, Chile declined, and the negotiations failed.
-Bruce St. John states in Foreign Policy of Peru (page 116), "Peru attended only out of deference to the [US government] latter, hoping a failure of the talks might lead to more aggressive US involvement."
+Bruce St. John states in Foreign Policy of Peru (p.
+116), "Peru attended only out of deference to the [US government] latter, hoping a failure of the talks might lead to more aggressive US involvement."